rupa/euclid/README.md

 For now, hardcoded to do the following:

-* uses port 0 for in and out
 * emits MIDI 60 (middle C) on each step
 * emits MIDI 62 (middle D) on each fill
 * listens for MIDI 61 (middle C#) to step